3 Considerations When Chunking eLearning Content

 Don't waste another day trying to figure out what the heck to do to get your learners engaged and actually expecting them to remember everything you present them in every course.
 This post will cover one main concept that will lead you to successful eLearning design: "chunking information”.

-Nowadays, it’s extremely important to understand how your student’s brain digests the eLearning content.
-In simple words: chunking or breaking-up content is useful for our brains since our working memory (which is where we manipulate or process information) holds a limited amount of data at the same time.
+Nowadays, it’s extremely important to understand how your student’s brain digests information.
+Long story short, chunking or breaking-up content is useful for our brains since our working memory (which is where we manipulate or process information) holds a limited amount of data at the same time.